mimolabs/mimolabs.github.io/_posts/2018-04-03-sms-campaigns.markdown

 From there you can configure all of the other specifics of your campaign (We'll make a post on all these options soon).

-Please be aware that SMS usage is charged seperately to your subscribed plan. <a href="https://docs.oh-mimo.com/splash-pages/sms-messages-otp" target="_blank">See here for more information.</a>
+Please be aware that SMS usage is charged separately to your subscribed plan. <a href="https://docs.oh-mimo.com/splash-pages/sms-messages-otp" target="_blank">See here for more information.</a>

 <hr>